NeuroML/Documentation/source/Userdocs/GettingStarted.md

 ## The Izhikevich neuron model in NeuroML

-The description of a simple single compartment Izhikevich point neuron model ({cite}`Izhikevich2007`) in NeuroML is shown below:
+The description of a simple single compartment Izhikevich point neuron model with regular spiking ({cite}`Izhikevich2007`) in NeuroML is shown below:
 ```{code-block} xml
 <?xml version="1.0" encoding="UTF-8"?>